 The Primary Reason is the Changes in Land Use:

-- Urbanization leads to habitat loss and changes in the natural environments of the species due to human encroachment.
+- Urbanisation leads to habitat loss and changes in the natural environments of the species due to human encroachment.

 - When forests are destroyed through human activity or natural disasters like forest fires, This releases trapped carbon dioxide into the atmosphere.
 This adds to the vicious cycle of climate change through greenhouse gas emissions.
 Extreme weather events like droughts, floods, heavy rains, tropical storms, heat waves, and fire weather are escalating in incidence and intensity.
 These will, in turn, make forest losses worse.